This campaign was completed as a Brandcenter project.

 - The evolution of the brand and styles

 - Cultural shopping trends

-From multiple qualitative interviews, mothers with infants stated that Baby Gap clothes and accessories were too pricey.
-Baby Gap was positioned between luxury and bargain baby apparel.
-Mothers would rather purchase from bargain brand baby apparel because of babies' outgrowing their clothes but the brand wasn't considered a luxury brand.
+From social media interactions, parents with infants stated that Baby Gap clothes and accessories were too pricey.
+Baby Gap was in a weird spot between being a luxury brand and bargain baby brand.

 To make Baby Gap the destination for gift giving.

 Opportunity: The Target

 From Gap's founding in 1969 from music and jeans, our Come Together campaign brings the brand back to its roots by capturing the nostalgic moods of the 60's, 70's, 80's, and 90's through apparel, records, and other pop-culture accessories and shares the best of the past generations for the future ones to come. come.